Too Much Protein Causes Early Death, Heart Disease and Diabetes

 In other words, those diets particularly high in animal protein had the greater of early death, cardiovascular disease and type II diabetes.

 While the study populations were two large to formulate clear statistics in terms of the exact amount of mortality in years or percentage increased risk, they could clearly identify the associations through the large population studies.

 The researchers concluded that protein intake should not exceed 20 to 23% of one’s overall energy intake.

-Diets that have particularly high protein intakes – often called “Low Carb Diets” – include the South Beach Diet, the Atkins Diet and others.
+Diets that have particularly high protein intakes – often called “Low Carb Diets” – including the South Beach Diet, the Atkins Diet and others.
 These have also been known to produce ketosis, which can result in dizziness, mood issues and other side effects.
 The American Heart Association, the American Cancer Society and the National Cholesterol Education Program have all suggested our diets should include a lower percentage of protein.

 Pedersen AN, Kondrup J, Børsheim E. Health effects of protein intake in healthy adults: a systematic literature review.
 Food Nutr Res.
 2013 Jul 30;57.